openETCS/requirements/D2.7-Technical_Appendix/2014-04-12-Munich-Meeting/MeetingMinutes_140410.md

 ERSA: Findings are on Github
 GE: on Github.
 In addition split between Application SW and Basic SW  is to be defined more precisely.
 Siemens: on Github + [Slides](https://github.com/openETCS/requirements/tree/master/D2.7-Technical_Appendix/2014-04-12-Munich-Meeting) (e.g., Order of messages according to time, open)
+We agreed on the following principle :
+* to provide all inputs
+* to execute the application
+* to collect all outputs
+Additionally, the implications for the ETCS application using the API have to specified clearly:
+* Is the ETCS application in charge of sorting the input events to determine the correct input sequence?
+The need for sorting should be kept away from the application.
+As far as necessary, the basic software below the API should perform sorting.
+* The hardware subsystems are sampling the inputs like odometry, radio, btm, ... with  a higher frequency than 300 ms. De facto are these inputs then sampled with the 300ms++ period of the API execution cycle.
+Not all input making up a consistent input are sampled within the same 300ms cycle, its evaluation has to be delayed/continued in the next 300 ms cycle by the application.
+The impact of this proceeding (max. delays, ...) must be clearly specified.
+The question being more “how to do at sw coding level”:
+* EITHER creation of a specific service for each input (with no constraint and no assumption on the order of calling of the services) and creation of a specific service for each output (with no constraint and no assumption on the order of calling of the services)=Alstom solution
+* OR: for example : providing a single buffer containing all inputs together; getting at the end of the cycle a single buffer containing all outputs together.
 Software technology - more general ways requested.
 Should be less concrete and more general.
 Details then are for implementation level.
 Option: use a buffer concept or dynamic I/O system.
 Proposal for continuation (Siemens): Define System Archtiecture and Provide more generic API definition interface for interface.
 Decision not possible immediatly because of commitment of resources are not available (see AI 4).